 It is impossible to get to Bangkok and not want to see the lying Buddha statue.
 It is located in Wat Pho and has a height of 15 meters and a length of 46 mentors, and it is covered entirely in gold foil.
 Although the Buddha statue is the main attraction, the entire complex is fascinating.
 A garden decorated with stone sculptures and stupas decorated with porcelain.

 Wat Arun – Temple of the Dawn

-Built in the 19th century in Khmer style, this temple is definitely one of Bangkok’s most spectacular temples.
-The domes of this temple are embellished with porcelain and colored glass in a floral pattern that is even more beautiful due to the white background.
+Built-in the 19th century in Khmer style, this temple is definitely one of Bangkok’s most spectacular temples.
+The domes of this temple are embellished with porcelain and coloured glass in a floral pattern that is even more beautiful due to the white background.